The Best Garden Hoses, Tested by HGTV Editors

 The Dramm ColorStorm Rubber Hose checks all the boxes for a good quality hose and more.
 Made of durable EPDM rubber, this 5/8-inch hose is 50 feet long (also available in 25 feet and 75 feet) and features nickel-plated brass couplings and a hexagonal design.
 Kelly Smith Trimble, master gardener and editorial director of HGTV.com, says, "I love Dramm hoses for their durability and less likelihood of kinking, which is in part because of the hexagonal design.
 They also come in a great range of colors for brightening up the garden and the chore of watering.
 I also love that these hoses are made in the U.S.A."
 The only downside to this hose is that it's a bit pricey, and, thanks to its popularity, the stock has been hit or miss recently.

 A Craftsman rubber hose is another solid choice for a versatile garden hose.
 Like the Dramm hose, it features hexagonal, crush-resistant, nickel-plated brass fittings and is made in the U.S.A.
 Made of premium rubber, this durable hose is kink- and abrasion-resistant.
 The only downside is that this one has also been hard to find in stock consistently.
-Depending on your location, you may be able to order online and pick it up in-store at Ace Hardware as well.
+At the time of writing, we could only find the hose in stock in red.

 For a compact and lightweight option that's more versatile, this expandable hose with nozzle from Flexi Hose is a great choice.
 It weighs just about three pounds, is made of an elastic outer fabric with four layers of latex that allows it to expand when filled with water and features brass fittings.
 This hose also comes with an adjustable nozzle, which saves you from buying one separately, but our tester did note that the nozzle felt a bit cheap and didn't have a "jet" feature strong enough to remove tough dirt and grime like other nozzles she's owned.
 Overall, she loves how lightweight the hose is compared to her old hose and that it takes up less space by the spigot.
 Plus, she thinks the fabric actually feels and looks more durable and long-lasting than an old rubber hose that’s prone to cracking and kinking up all over the yard.